akshaydeo/blog/_posts/2023-04-02-building-developer-tools-is-hard.md

 > While anyone can certainly benefit from this post, its primary focus is on early-stage founders of developer tooling companies.

-Selling developer tools to developers is like selling furniture to carpenters.
-While developers can always build (vs. buy) similar tools themselves, the critical point is whether they can build them as **efficiently**, **effectively**, and with the same level of **quality** as yours, as well as whether creating such tools aligns with their current priorities and goals.
+Selling developer tools to developers is like selling paintbrushes to artists.
+Just as an artist needs quality tools to create their masterpiece, a developer needs quality tools to build their software.
+Both require specialized tools that are designed to enhance their craft and help them achieve their goals.
+Just as an artist needs to choose the right brush for a specific stroke, a developer needs to choose the right tool for a specific task.
+And just as an artist's brush can make the difference between a good painting and a great one, a developer's tool can make the difference between functional software and exceptional software.

 It's common for developers to overestimate their abilities and underestimate the complexity of the challenges they face.
 For example, Abhinav Asthana, the founder of Postman, once remarked that many people believed they could create Postman in a single weekend.
 However, what they typically have in mind is a simplified version of Postman based on their understanding.
 However, as they delve deeper into the development process, they discover that the reality is far more intricate than they had initially envisioned, and unexpected complexities inevitably arise.